 Although QSSTs must have one mandatory income beneficiary who is a U.S. citizen or resident, Electing Small Business Trusts (ESBTs) may have multiple income beneficiaries, and the trust doesn’t have to distribute all income.
 Instead, in an ESBT, the following apply:

 All beneficiaries must be individuals, estates, or charitable organizations.

 The S stock may not be purchased by the trust.

 The trust may not be a QSST or a tax-exempt trust.

-Each potential income beneficiary counts towards the total allowable number of shareholders any S corporation may have.
+Each potential income beneficiary counts toward the total allowable number of shareholders any S corporation may have.

-In an ESBT, the trustee (not the beneficiary) makes the election, notifying the IRS of the name, address, and TIN for each trust beneficiary.
-Usually, you must file ESBT elections within 2-1/2 months of the corporation’s year-end.
+In an ESBT, the trustee (not the beneficiary) makes the election, notifying the IRS where the corporation files its tax return of the name, address, and TIN for each trust beneficiary.
+Usually, you must file ESBT elections within 2 1/2 months of the corporation’s year-end.

 ESBTs are tricky beasts best not attempted on your own, at least while you’re getting going.
 Making a mistake here jeopardizes not only the status of the trust’s election but the corporation’s S election.
 And if you think messing up a trust tax return is bad, just wait until you have a bunch of angry former S shareholders hunting you down because they now have to pay more taxes.